aiidateam/aiida-core/docs/source/reference/command_line.rst

       --last-name NONEMPTYSTRING      Last name of the user.  [required] --institution NONEMPTYSTRING    Institution of the user.  [required] --db-engine [postgresql_psycopg2]
-                                      Engine to use to connect to the database.
-      --db-backend [core.psql_dos]    Database backend to use.
-      --db-host HOSTNAME              Database server host.
-Leave empty for "peer" authentication.
+                                      Engine to use to connect to the database.  [required] --db-backend [core.psql_dos]    Database backend to use.  [required] --db-host HOSTNAME              Database server host.
+Leave empty for "peer" authentication.  [required]
-      --db-port INTEGER               Database server port.
+      --db-port INTEGER               Database server port.  [required]
       --db-name NONEMPTYSTRING        Name of the database to create.
       --db-username NONEMPTYSTRING    Name of the database user to create.
       --db-password TEXT              Password of the database user.